IBSim/VirtualLab/docs/source/examples/tensile.rst

 In this instance, only the simulation geometry (hole radii) will differ between 'ParametricSim1' and 'ParametricSim2'.

 The results for both simulations will be opened in **ParaVis**.
-The results will be prefixed with the simulation name for clarity.
+The results will be prefixed with the simulation name for clarity, see :numref:`Fig. %s <ParaVis_03>`.

 .. admonition:: Action
    :class: Action